Reguengos de Monsaraz

-The present Mayor is José Calixto, elected by the Socialist Party.
+The present Mayor is Marta Prates, elected by the Social Democratic Party.
 The municipal holiday is June 13.

 Reguengos de Monsaraz is the second largest city in the district of Évora (the largest city in the suburban area of Évora), constituting one of the four municipalities that make up the suburban area of Évora, which are Arraiolos, Montemor-o-Novo, Reguengos de Monsaraz and Viana of the Alentejo.

 Parishes

 Administratively, the municipality is divided into 4 civil parishes (freguesias):